ivasilov/supa-tdb-collection/README.md

 ### Limitations and future development

 - All columns are fetched for every row — specific column selection can't be pushed to PostgREST
-- Client-side operations (`GROUP BY`, aggregates, computed `SELECT`) fetches the all rows needed for the operation, which can be expensive on large datasets.
-When the query uses `WHERE`, it fetches only the filtered rows.
+- `GROUP BY`, aggregates, and computed `SELECT` expressions are evaluated client-side.
+All rows needed for the operation are fetched — `WHERE` filters are still pushed to PostgREST, so only filtered rows are transferred.
+These operations are inherently limited to a single collection and cannot be pushed across joins.
-  - even if there's query-pushdown for these operations, it would be limited to a single collection - can't be done across joins.
+  - Exception: aggregate functions (`COUNT`, `SUM`, `AVG`, `MIN`, `MAX`) are pushed to PostgREST when using `queryOnce`.
 - `OR` conditions and nested `AND`/`OR` are not yet supported by this library (but doable)
 - `OFFSET` is not yet supported (pagination must use `LIMIT` only for now), bug in Tanstack DB
 - `findOne` fetches the whole table, doesn't use `LIMIT=1`, bug in Tanstack DB